deployd/docs/docs/collections/relationships-between-collections.md

 #### Embedding Data

 Deployd allows your collection to store complex structures such as nested objects or arrays.
 This is useful if you want to embed data inside your collection's objects.
-Keep in mind this is only recommended when the embeded data is not likely to change.
+Keep in mind this is only recommended when the embedded data is not likely to change.
 For example, a `blog-posts` collection could have an `author` property with a type set to `Object`.

     {
       "title": "Foo Bar Bat Baz?",